yoni-wolf/private-tranaction-families/USAGE.md

    participates in the blockchain network
 4. On the machine that generated the keys (the server machine), run:
    `$ ./keys_server`
-5. On the machine that doesnt have the keys and need to get them run:
+5. On the machine that doesn't have the keys and need to get them run:
    `$ ./keys_client <server machine IP>`

 ## Optional: Attaching a debugger to a running TP using vscode